 Diploma in Theology (DipTheol)

 The Diploma in Theology introduces students to the key theological disciplines of Biblical Studies and Christian Thought and History.
 Students complete 8 standard units, equivalent to 1 year of full-time study.
-Units can be at AQF level 5 (class-based only) or level 7 (Bachelor).
+Units can be at AQF level 5 (online only) or level 7 (Bachelor).
 Graduates are eligible to proceed, with credit, to the Advanced Diploma.
 Please see the DipTheol brochure for further information and a standard course plan.

 Advanced Diploma in Theology and Ministry (AdvDipTheolMin)